Standing Tall: Sim to Real Fall Classification and Lead Time Prediction for Bipedal Robots: Analysis of Nominal Fall Prediction Algorithm on Omnidirectional Faults

-Given that the fall prediction algorithm was trained on abrupt and incipient faults introduced by applying pushing forces to region F at the torso back, as shown in Figure \ref{fig:digit_push_locations}, and with features defined exclusively within the sagittal plane, it is not expected to perform well on faults outside its training distribution, such as those introduced by pushing the robot on its sides \cite{DBLP:journals/corr/HendrycksG16c}.
-However, since the robot training data also included several trajectories where the robot rocked before falling on its front or back along the sagittal plane, it raises the question of whether the algorithm can handle faults introduced by applying forces at different locations and angles, such as the front of the torso.
+Following the impressive online performance of the nominal fall prediction algorithm, we now evaluate its robustness to omnidirectional faults.
+The nominal fall prediction algorithm was trained on both abrupt and incipient faults introduced by applying pushing forces to region F at the back of the torso, as shown in Fig. \ref{fig:digit_push_locations}, using features defined exclusively within the sagittal plane.
+As such, it is not expected to generalize well to faults outside of its training distribution, such as those introduced by pushing the robot on its sides \cite{DBLP:journals/corr/HendrycksG16c}.
+However, since the training set included several trajectories in which the robot exhibited rocking motions before falling forward or backward within the sagittal plane, it remains an open question whether the algorithm can adapt to previously unseen fault conditions, such as those caused by forces applied at different locations and angles.
 To address this, we evaluate the performance of the three components of the fall prediction algorithm across a broad range of faults.
 We limit our analysis here to abrupt and incipient faults for reasons similar to those discussed in Section \ref{sec:online_fall_pred}.
-Additionally, the evaluation is conducted offline.
+In addition, the evaluation is performed offline.
 However, given the negligible difference in performance between online and offline execution, as presented in Section \ref{sec:online_fall_pred}, we can reasonably conclude that the offline results presented here are indicative of the algorithm's performance in real-time, online scenarios.
-Furthermore, the results in \cite{ref:mungai2024fall} suggest that the performance of the individual components directly translates to the overall performance of the algorithm.
+Furthermore, the results in \cite{ref:mungai2024fall} show that the performance of the individual components directly translates to the overall performance of the algorithm.
 Note that the Digit open-source dataset, \cite{ref:digit_dataset}, will be extended to include the trajectories used here.